 Dr. Terri Eichner

-Terri Eichner has been a teacher at St. Agnes School for the past 17 years.
+Terri Eichner has been a teacher at St. Agnes School for the past 19 years.
 She earned her Bachelor of Science degree from Marywood College in Scranton, PA. and then her Master’s Degree and Ph.D. from the University of Maryland, College Park.
 She holds a current postgraduate professional license and teaching certification through the Commonwealth of Virginia.
 She recently received her Graduate Certificate in Special Education and is currently working toward her Master’s Degree in Special Education at Marymount University.
 She also holds an Advanced Catechist Certification in the Arlington Diocese.
 In 2011, she was the recipient of the Outstanding Special Needs Teacher of the Year of the Diocese of Arlington.
 Prior to her career at St. Agnes School she taught or directed educational programs at the University of Maryland, Children’s Hospital Medical Center, and Georgetown University Medical Center.
-Her three daughters, all graduates of St. Agnes School, now attend the University of Virginia.
+Her three daughters, are all graduates of St. Agnes School and the University of Virginia.

 Ms. Amanda Fallon